xrw002/CoinhiveGadget/README.md

 Picture is for the **HiddenAutostart gadget**.
 ![Alt text](https://sites.google.com/site/unblockedhackedhalo/GithubCoinhiveStep9.JPG)

 13. Your new Coinhive mining gadget should now be on your page.
-You can move it around the page as you want by dragging the garget box up and down the page.
+You can move it around the page as you want by dragging the gadget box up and down the page.
 Click "Save" to finalize your page.

 ![Alt text](https://sites.google.com/site/unblockedhackedhalo/GithubCoinhiveStep10.JPG)